afragen/aspireupdate-translations/README.md

 # AspireUpdate Translations

 Translators, please make PRs here.
-You only need to submit PRs for the .po files, .mo files will be generated automatically.
+You only need to submit PRs for the .po files, .mo and .l10n.php files will be generated automatically.
 Please add the .po files to the `languages` folder.
 Thanks.

 Uses [`Language_Pack_Maker`](https://github.com/afragen/language-pack-maker) installed via composer to create a directory of zip archives of translation .mo/.po/.json files and a `language-pack.json` file containing data to pass to GitHub Updater.